 - See also: Schubert locations in Vienna | The Golden Strauss

 The statue and its history

-The base of the statue has three reliefs dedicated to the themes musical imagination, instrumental music, and vocal music.
+The base of the statue features three reliefs dedicated to the themes musical imagination, instrumental music, and vocal music.

 Schubert keeps good company in the park: there are also memorials to Franz Lehar and Anton Bruckner, for example.
-One statue, however, overshadows all the others: the hugely popular golden Strauss (easily found by looking for the queues of photographers).
+One statue, however, overshadows all the others: the hugely popular golden Strauss (easily found by looking for the cameras and smartphones).